apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

     int32 startIndex = 4;
 }

+message BindingArgs {
+  // allocation key identifies a container, the binding function to bind the container onto a node. string allocationKey = 1;
+  // the node ID the container is bound to. string nodeID = 2;
+}

 message PreemptionPredicatesResponse {
     // whether or not container will schedule on the node bool success = 1;